hamdaankhalidroot/LeftOverDesignProcess/FunctionalityRequirements.md

 - Can Signup (Creates Admin Credentials and SupplierStore Profile)

 ## SupplierEmployees
-- Signup (Choose if logging in as employee for a store or as admin)
+- Signup (Choose which store to signup as an employee of.
+Wait to be approved by Admin)
-- Login
+- Login (If admin approved, let login)
 - Logout

 ## Users